Martin Ødegaard: 2020–21: Midseason loan

 After making only nine appearances during Real Madrid's opening half of the season following his loan spell at Real Sociedad, Ødegaard made it clear he wanted to leave the club during the winter transfer window in search of first-team football.
 On 27 January 2021, Ødegaard joined English Premier League club Arsenal on loan until the end of the season.
 He admired the club's direction and the team's style of play, from which he decided that Arsenal would be "a club that really suits me well."
 Mikel Arteta, Arsenal's first team manager, was adamant that Ødegaard would provide quality in attacking options and that everyone at the club was excited to be integrating him into Arsenal's plans.

 Three days after he signed, he made his debut against rivals Manchester United in the Premier League, coming on as a substitute for Emile Smith Rowe in a 0–0 home draw.
 On 14 February, he made his first league start for Arsenal in a 4–2 home win over Leeds United.
-On 18 February, Ødegaard started in his first Europa League match for Arsenal in a 1–1 away draw against Benfica in the first leg of the round of 32 tie.
 On 11 March, Ødegaard scored his first goal for Arsenal with a 20-yard strike in a 3–1 away win over Olympiacos in the first leg of the Europa League round of 16 tie.
-That goal was later voted as the Goal of the Month in March on the Arsenal official website.
-On 14 March, Ødegaard scored in back to back games, picking up his first Premier League goal in a 2–1 home win over Tottenham Hotspur in the 203rd North London derby.
-Due to his stellar performance in March 2021, he was later voted as the Player of the Month on Arsenal’s official website.
+That goal was later voted as the Arsenal Goal of the Month.
+On 14 March, Ødegaard scored in back-to-back games, picking up his first Premier League goal in Arsenal's 2–1 home win over Tottenham Hotspur in the 203rd North London derby. Ødegaard was voted as Arsenal's Player of the Month for March 2021.